twirote/starport/docs/4 Configure a Blockchain/3-genesis-parameters.md

+---
+title: 3 Genesis Overwrites for Development
+description: Test different scenarios after the blockchain is created.
+---

-# Genesis overwrites for development
+# Genesis Overwrites for Development

 The `genesis.json` file for the new blockchain is automatically created from the `config.yml` file.